J. S. Steward: Early life and education

 From 1921 to 1924, Steward attended Hereford Cathedral School, an independent boarding and day school.
-He attended the Royal Veterinary College from 1924 to 1928, winning the Royal Agricultural Society's silver medal for Cattle Pathology, the Royal Veterinary Medical Association's gold medal, and the Centenary Prize.
-He gained a diploma in Veterinary Medicine at the University of Edinburgh, which he attended from 1928 to 1929.
-In 1930, he enrolled at the Liverpool School of Tropical Medicine, University of Liverpool.
-That same year, he gained a Ministry of Agriculture Research Scholarship in Veterinary Pathology at the University of Cambridge.
+He attended the Royal Veterinary College from 1924 to 1928, winning the Royal Agricultural Society's silver medal for cattle pathology, the Royal Veterinary Medical Association's gold medal, and the Centenary Prize.
+He gained a diploma in veterinary medicine from the University of Edinburgh, which he attended from 1928 to 1929.
+In 1930, he enrolled at the Liverpool School of Tropical Medicine and gained a Ministry of Agriculture research scholarship in veterinary pathology from the University of Cambridge.